martin-rizzo/ComfyUI-TinyBreaker/README.md

 | __CUSTOM1__,...        | Reserved for user-defined style.                                   |

 A reference workflow for editing and testing custom styles is available in the [workflows directory](workflows).

+## Features: Tiny Upscaler

+The **"Tiny Upscaler"** node enables upscaling and improving the resolution of images, allowing for the correction of minor imperfections during the process.
+This node performs upscaling operations quickly while minimizing resource consumption.

+Tiny Upscaler utilizes bilinear scaling combined with the embedded refiner in TinyBreaker, a method similar to the "Hires Fix" technique.
+Additionally, the node incorporates cross-tiling to optimize VRAM usage while almost completely eliminating visible grid artifacts typically generated during the tiling process.

+Currently, Tiny Upscaler is experimental and is configured with minimal creativity.
+It subtly modifies the image to produce a result that looks as though it were originally generated at a higher resolution, while simultaneously attempting to make minimal visual alterations.

+The upscaler is available since version v0.3.0 of the nodes and due to the way VEAs are stored, it requires "prototype1" version of TinyBreaker model to function.

 ## Features: CivitAI/A1111 Image Metadata